Paley-Wiener theorems for a p-adic spherical variety: Introduction

 \end{theorem}

 There is also a more explicit version of this theorem, in terms of ``normalized Eisenstein integrals'' and ``normalized constant terms''.
 Let $\pi$ be an irreducible smooth representation of $G$.
-One defines the space of coinvariants:
+One defines the space of $\pi$-coinvariants $\mathcal S(X)_\pi$, the largest $\pi$-isotypic quotient of $\mathcal S(X)$; equivalently: